Skip to content

 The raw site_key is returned once at create time; treat it as a secret embedded in the snippet.
 The site_key_hash (base64url(sha256(site_key)), 43 characters) is the public, URL-safe identifier used by the hash-form snippet at the edge — see Embed script.

-Step 2 surfaces the seven default skills (Browse catalog, Check availability, Place order, Order status, Track shipment, Request refund, Recommend) and — when platform detection succeeds — a detection-driven suggestion panel.
-Detection is a hint, never a gate: a detection failure simply hides the suggestion panel and the merchant continues with the seven defaults.
+Step 2 exposes the seven skill slots (Browse catalog, Check availability, Place order, Order status, Track shipment, Request refund, Recommend) and — when platform detection succeeds — a detection-driven suggestion panel.
+The starting state depends on what Sill detected:

 Skill toggles persist per site as the merchant flips them.
 There is no merchant-facing “Analyze my site” button; any deeper extraction runs server-side and best-effort, and never blocks the flow.